 - Lower interest rate than most private education loans.

-- Fixed Interest rate of 7.9 percent with possible program incentives to lower the rate.
+- Possible program incentives to lower the rate.

-- Credit based on "adverse credit" rather than "credit scoring".
+- Eligibility based on review of "adverse credit" rather than "credit scoring".

 - Lack of credit history or insufficient credit history is not considered.